AltanEsmer/MSD-Project/docs/FIRESTORE_SECURITY_RULES.md

       allow delete: if isAuthenticated();
     }

+    // Conversations Collection: /conversations/{conversationId}
+    // Conversations between caregivers and patients
+    match /conversations/{conversationId} {
+      // Helper function to check if user is part of conversation function isConversationParticipant() {
+        return isAuthenticated() &&
+               (resource.data.caregiverId == request.auth.uid ||
+                resource.data.patientId == request.auth.uid);
+      }

+      // Allow read if user is caregiver or patient in the conversation allow read: if isAuthenticated() &&
+                     (resource.data.caregiverId == request.auth.uid ||
+                      resource.data.patientId == request.auth.uid);

+      // Allow create if authenticated and user is the caregiver or patient allow create: if isAuthenticated() &&
+                       (request.resource.data.caregiverId == request.auth.uid ||
+                        request.resource.data.patientId == request.auth.uid);

+      // Allow update if user is part of the conversation allow update: if isConversationParticipant();

+      // Allow delete if user is part of the conversation allow delete: if isConversationParticipant();
+    }

+    // Messages Collection: /messages/{messageId}
+    // Individual messages within conversations
+    // Note: Access control is simplified - users can read/write messages if they're authenticated
+    // The app logic ensures users only access conversations they're part of match /messages/{messageId} {
+      // Allow read if authenticated
+      // The app filters by conversationId, so users only see messages in their conversations allow read: if isAuthenticated();

+      // Allow create if authenticated and user is the sender allow create: if isAuthenticated() &&
+                       request.resource.data.senderId == request.auth.uid;

+      // Allow update if authenticated (for marking as read)
+      // The app only updates read status, not message content allow update: if isAuthenticated();

+      // Allow delete if user is the sender allow delete: if isAuthenticated() &&
+                       resource.data.senderId == request.auth.uid;
+    }

     // Deny all other access by default match /{document=**} {
       allow read, write: if false;